Freifunk-Potsdam/freifunk-website-proxy/README.md

 ----------------

 You create an http service in the local community network.
-Then, you go to the website of your community.
-There may be many.
+Then, you go to this service installation for your community.
 - [Potsdam][ffp]

 You put in your ip address, your server name and your port.